denoland/meet-me/TERMS.md

 in Delaware, USA doing business as "Deno".

-These Terms of Service ("Terms") govern your use of our service Meet Me ("Service") located at https://meet-me.deno.dev operated by Deno.
+These Terms of Service ("Terms") govern your use of our service Meet Me ("Service") located at https://meet-me.deno.dev operated by Deno Land Inc doing business as Deno.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard and disclose information that results from your use of our